hmcts/rse-cft-lib/README.md

 ##### lib/runtime

-A minimal spring boot application that provides the CftLibApi implementation and s2s simulator.
+A minimal spring boot application that provides the s2s simulator and [CftLibApi implementation](lib/runtime/src/main/java/uk/gov/hmcts/rse/ccd/lib/CFTLibApiImpl.java), located here because they have dependencies (which risk dependency conflicts if placed on the bootstrap classloader).

 ##### lib/test-runner